 Controlling Inflammation

-Eosinophils regulate inflammation by releasing substances that either increase or decrease the immune response.
-This helps the body avoid unnecessary tissue damage.
+Eosinophils help regulate inflammation by releasing signals that either amplify or limit immune activity.
+This regulation helps protect tissues from unnecessary damage.

 Releasing Enzymes and Toxins